Convert TXT to LaTeX

 Why Convert TXT to LaTeX?

-Key Advantages of LaTeX:
+Key Benefits of Converting TXT to LaTeX:

 Practical Examples

-Input TXT file (document.txt):
+Input TXT file (paper.txt):

-Introduction to LaTeX
+Introduction to Machine Learning

-Output LaTeX file (document.tex):
+Output LaTeX file (paper.latex):

 \documentclass{article}